• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Depending upon the minerals contained in the ore body and their quality, molybdenum mines are grouped in three classes:

-• Primary mines, where the recovery of molybdenite is the sole objective;
+• Primary mines, where the recovery of molybdenite is the sole objective

-If the ore lies close to the surface, open cast pit technology is employed.
-Here the overburden is excavated to reveal the ore body for easy extraction.
-If the ore lies deep underground, the underground block caving technique is employed.
-Here large blocks of ore are undercut and allowed to collapse under their own weight.
-The resulting rock is removed to the surface for processing.
+If the ore lies deep underground, the underground block caving mining technique is used, where large blocks of ore are undercut and allowed to collapse under their own weight.
+The resulting rock is brought to the surface for processing.

 Molybdenum Ore

-Molybdenum ore; dark gray areas are MoS2, while light areas are worthless rock called gangue
+Molybdenum ore: dark gray areas are MoS2, while light areas are worthless rock called gangue

 Thompson Creek mine